What is Software Engineering?

 1. Choose a career in the software engineering field and a specialization.

-2. Learn about software engineering by attending boot camps, studying independently or enrolling in college courses to earn a certificate, associate or bachelor’s degree.
+2. Learn about software engineering by attending boot camps, studying independently or enrolling in a college certificate, associate or bachelor’s degree program.

 3. Practice, practice, practice!
 Develop and refine your skills and begin to build a portfolio.